Ioannis-Triantafyllakis/MSc_Business_Analytics_Projects/Projects/FinBERT-&-LSTM-based-Tech-Stocks-Trading-Assistant_WebApp/README.md

 To begin with , the main files are : all-data.csv, FinBERT_training.py , main.py , functions.py and the stocks.py and the fine_tuned_FinBERT folder.
 In more details :
 1) The fine_tuned_FinBERT folder contains :
 All the weights that have been saved during the training of the model.
 The user by downloading the folder does not need to retrain the model.
-This folder can be downloaded from [her] (https://drive.google.com/file/d/1-UnJawor6s6roOU4wD_Ppdxdm4EJqRmV/view?usp=sharing) as the GitHub does not allow us to upload large files.
+This folder can be downloaded from [here](https://drive.google.com/file/d/1-UnJawor6s6roOU4wD_Ppdxdm4EJqRmV/view?usp=sharing) as the GitHub does not allow us to upload large files.
 2) The stocks.py contains :
  The necessary functions in order to acquire our data for the LSTM and the FinBERT model.
 3) The functions.py contains :